NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/UpperAirwayAirflowSimulation/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Smooth the 3D models
-2. Import the models succesfully to the finite element software and mesh them
+2. Import the models successfully to the finite element software and mesh them
 3. Do some airflow simulations

 ## Approach and Plan